sundesz/todo-app/README.md

 1. Check if port 5432 is used already or not

-2. If you have any problem with docker-compose up you can also use your local postgres<br>
+2. If you have any problem with docker-compose you can also use your local postgres<br>
    If you use local postgres please create the table first (todoapp)

 <br>